allyrae/ai_code_tester/README.md

 The general test prompt is ai_test_instructions.ai_test.
 The content of this file should include the instructions for the GPT-3 model.

 ## Test Files
-For each code file in your project, include a matching *.ai_test file, with specific test instructions for that file.
+For each file in your project, include a matching *.ai_test file, with specific test instructions for that file.

 ## Output
 The script will display the results of the tests, indicating whether each test passed or failed.
 Detailed output includes the GPT-3-generated response.

 ## Example
-`python AI_Tester.py -detailed /path/to/file
+`python AI_Tester.py -detailed /path/to/file`

 ## Notes
 Ensure your OpenAI API key is kept confidential and not shared publicly.